CHAOS Challenge -- Combined (CT-MR) Healthy Abdominal Organ Segmentation: Results

-\mas{Follow up studies, which did not participate to the challenge, but used the CHAOS dataset, have also recently reported results for this task.
-Considering an attention-based model \citep{wang2018} as the baseline (DICE: 0.83 $\pm$ 0.06), an ablation study is carried out to that increase the segmentation performance \citep{Sinha2020}.
-The limitations of the baseline is tried to be improved by capturing richer contextual dependencies through guided self-attention mechanisms.
-Architectural modifications for integrating local features with their global dependencies and adaptive highlighting of interdependent channel maps reveal better performance (DICE: 0.87 $\pm$ 0.05) compared to some other models such as U-net \citep{ronneberger2015u} (DICE: 0.81 $\pm$ 0.08), DANet \citep{Fu2019} (DICE: 0.83 $\pm$ 0.10), PAN(ResNet) \citep{Li2018} (DICE: 0.84 $\pm$ 0.06), and UNet Attention \citep{Schlemper_2019} (DICE: 0.85 $\pm$ 0.05). }
+Follow-up studies that use the CHAOS dataset, but their outputs were not submitted in the challenge have also reported results \citep{Sinha2020} for this task.
+Considering an attention-based model \citep{wang2018} as the baseline (DICE: 0.83 $\pm$ 0.06), an ablation study is carried out that reported an increased segmentation performance \citep{Sinha2020}.
+The limitations \emre{are reduced} by capturing richer contextual dependencies through guided self-attention mechanisms.
+Architectural modifications for integrating local features with their global dependencies and adaptive highlighting of interdependent channel maps reveal better performance (DICE: 0.87 $\pm$ 0.05) compared to some other models such as U-net \citep{ronneberger2015u} (DICE: 0.81 $\pm$ 0.08), DANet \citep{Fu2019} (DICE: 0.83 $\pm$ 0.10), PAN(ResNet) \citep{Li2018} (DICE: 0.84 $\pm$ 0.06), and UNet Attention \citep{Schlemper_2019} (DICE: 0.85 $\pm$ 0.05).

-\mas{Despite these slight improvements caused by novel architectural designs, the performance of the proposed models still seem to below the best three contestants (i.e. nnUnet-0.95 $\pm$ 0.02, PKDIA-0.93 $\pm$ 0.02 and Mountain- 0.90 $\pm$ 0.03) of the CHAOS challenge.
+Despite these slight improvements \lk{achieved} by novel architectural designs, the performance of the proposed models still seems to below the best three contestants (i.e. nnUnet-0.95 $\pm$ 0.02, PKDIA-0.93 $\pm$ 0.02 and Mountain- 0.90 $\pm$ 0.03) of the CHAOS challenge.
 This is also observed for other metrics such as ASSD (OvGUMEMoRIAL: 1.05 $\pm$ 0.55).
-Nevertheless, the modifications of \citep{Sinha2020} reduced the standard deviation of the other metrics rather than their mean values.
-The qualitative analysis performed to visualize the effect of proposed modifications illustrate that some models (such as UNet) typically under-segments certain organs, produce smoother segmentations causing loss of fine grained details.
-The architectural modifications are especially helpful to compensate such drawbacks by focusing the attention of the model to anatomically more relevant areas.}
+Nevertheless, the modifications \lk{by} \citep{Sinha2020} reduced the standard deviation of the other metrics rather than their mean values.
+The qualitative analysis performed to visualize the effect of the proposed modifications illustrate that some models (such as UNet) typically under-segments certain organs, produce smoother segmentations causing loss of fine-grained details.
+The architectural modifications are especially helpful to compensate for such drawbacks by focusing the attention of the model on anatomically more relevant areas.